asgardius/midori-school/README.md

 * Librem 5 (Untested)
 * Raspberry Pi 3b or later (Untested)
 * Almost any X86_64 computer (Don't expect seeing this game ruunning on a Pentium 2 with a Voodoo card, because i'm not John Carmack)

+# How to donate to this project

+If you want to donate to this project you can see  my crypto addressess at https://asgardius.company/?page_id=1870  (chia and monero at the moment)